RajSaini23/Pickuplinesultra.com/README.md

-# QUTO App - Project Summary
+# Pickup Lines App - Project Summary

-This document provides a detailed summary of the "QUTO" application.
+This document provides a detailed summary of the "Pickup Lines" application.

 ### 1. Deployment and Hosting